OutSystems/docs-odc/src/error/elg/OS-ELG-MODL-05028.md

 ## Cause

-The file contained in the compressed high code package cannot be uncompressed.
+The file contained in the compressed high code package can't be uncompressed.

 ## Impact